 How old do I need to be to participate in VeloCity?

 Any children under 16 must be with a parent or a responsible adult.
 Longer distances (over 25-miles) are typically not suitable for children under 12.
-While the 5-mile city ride will be a closed course, we do not recommend letting children under six, or those still using training wheels, ride independently.
+While the City Ride will be a closed course, we do not recommend letting children under six, or those still using training wheels, ride independently.
 Click here for our 2019 Minor Safety Policy.

 Can I ride a recumbent or tandem bicycle?

 Most bikes, including recumbent (with flag), tandem and hand cycles are allowed.
 Unicycles, tag-a-longs, and bikes with training wheels are allowed for the city ride only.
 Motorized vehicles, wheelchairs, and tricycles are not allowed on any of our routes.
 Check out our 2019 Bicycle Policy for a complete listing of bicycles allowed and not allowed.